 Critical IoT: IoT answering low-latency use cases such as car accident, or healthcare.

 LPWAN: Low Power Wide Area Network.
-Ideal to transmit small amount of data across the world for years or decades through simple batteries..
+A low bandwidth network, ideal to transmit small amount of data across the world for years or decades through simple batteries..

 Massive IoT: IoT deployed widely, particularly in remote places, with a very low energy consumption.

 Sigfox: Sigfox is the name of a worldwide proprietary LPWAN network.